-Closing Thoughts Although hypothetical, the Johnson family's goals and financial picture are representative of the clients we work with: high-net-worth individuals and families who have worked hard to build their wealth and want to leave a robust financial and philanthropic legacy for future generations.
+Although hypothetical, the Johnson family's goals and financial picture are representative of the clients we work with: high-net-worth individuals and families who have worked hard to build their wealth and want to leave a robust financial and philanthropic legacy for future generations.

 Telemus Charitable works with you to help you define your philanthropic and financial legacy goals.
 With strategic planning and a careful approach, we can help you maximize the benefits of your charitable giving - not just for the charities you support, but for your family as well.
 If you're ready to discuss your charitable planning strategy, we encourage you to get in touch with our team.

 Your financial legacy can be a powerful force for good.
 Telemus Charitable can help you build it.

-Toll-Free: 855-TELEMUS telemus.com Important Disclosures and Notices The information provided is general and educational in nature and should not be construed as personalized investment, tax, or insurance advice.
+Toll-Free: 855-TELEMUS telemus.com

+Important Disclosures and Notices

+The information provided is general and educational in nature and should not be construed as personalized investment, tax, or insurance advice.
 You should consult with your own tax or insurance advisor regarding your personal situation.
-The statements contained herein are based solely upon the opinions of Kovitz Investment Group Partners, LLC ("Kovitz") dba Telemus Capital.
-Telemus Capital is a division of Kovitz, a registered investment adviser with the Securities and Exchange Commission (SEC).
+The statements contained herein are based solely upon the opinions of Telemus Capital, LLC.
 All opinions and views constitute our judgments as of the date of writing and are subject to change at any time without notice.
 Information was obtained from third party sources, which we believe to be reliable, however Telemus Capital cannot guarantee the accuracy or completeness of such information, and certain information presented here may have been condensed or summarized from its original source.
 PAST PERFORMANCE IS NOT A GUARANTEE OF FUTURE RESULTS.
-Insurance and investment decisions should always be made based on the client's specific financial needs, goals and objectives, time horizon and risk tolerance.
+Insurance, tax, and investment decisions should always be made based on the client's specific financial needs, goals and objectives, time horizon and risk tolerance.
 Current and future portfolio holdings are subject to risk.
 Risks may include interest-rate risk, market risk, inflation risk, deflation risk, currency risk, reinvestment risk, business risk, liquidity risk, financial risk and cybersecurity risk.
-These risks are more fully described in Kovitz's Firm Brochure (Part 2A of Form ADV), which is available upon request.
-Kovitz does not guarantee the results of any investments.
-Investment, insurance and annuity products are not FDIC insured, are not bank guaranteed, and may lose value.
-Advisory and Insurance services are only offered to clients or prospective clients where Kovitz and its representatives are properly licensed or exempt from licensure.
-No advice may be rendered by Kovitz unless a client service agreement is in place.
+These risks are more fully described in Telemus Capital's Firm Brochure (Part 2A of Form ADV), which is available upon request.
+Telemus Capital does not guaranteed, and may lose value.
+Advisory, tax, and Insurance services are only offered to clients or prospective clients where Telemus Capital and its representatives are properly licensed or exempt from licensure.
+No advice may be rendered by Telemus Capital unless a client service agreement is in place.